-- An Update Installation takes a system that is running Version 4.0G or Version 5.0A of the operating system and updates it to Version 5.1.
-An Update Installation preserves disk partitions, file systems, file customizations, network and print environment, user accounts, user created files, and any other system setup you may have done on the system. - A Full Installation installs a brand new operating system, in this case Version 5.1.
+- An Update Installation operates on a system that is running Version 5.0A or Version 5.1 of the operating system and updates it to Version 5.1A.
+An Update Installation preserves disk partitions, file systems, file customizations, network and print environment, user accounts, user created files, and any other system setup you may have done on the system. - A Full Installation installs a brand new operating system, in this case Version 5.1A.
 A Full Installation creates new file systems and swap space and overwrites existing system and user-created files on the disk partitions where the file systems and swap spaces are to be installed.
-After the installation, the system must be configured for general use. - An Installation Cloning is a variation of a Full Installation that lets you replicate the installation from a model system that already is installed with Version 5.1 onto one or more systems with the same or similar hardware configuration.
+After the installation, the system must be configured for general use. - An Installation Cloning is a variation of a Full Installation that lets you replicate the installation from a model system that already is installed with Version 5.1A onto one or more systems with the same or similar hardware configuration.
 Installation Cloning is ideal for environments in which there are many systems of the same type to be installed.
 Cloning produces identical system installations and eliminates the need to go through the Full Installation tasks at each system.
+Installation Cloning procedures are documented in the Installation Guide -- Advanced Topics.